 When Robin purchased Steen in 2008, he supported her decision but never thought he’d ride much.
 The first time he met Steen, he found the gelding’s spastic behavior off-putting.

 Fortunately for Robin, Brian started to get interested in spite of himself.
 He rode Steen on and off for a year, and in 2009 leased a Quarter Horse mare named Cal to see if he could get into the horse thing.
 Cal went to a different home less than a year later, so in 2010, Brian got his first horse.
 Since then, the situation has only escalated.
 Now Brian rides as much as Robin does.
 What started as a mild curiosity has developed into a solid riding habit.
-He and Robin have an equal share in the training/retraining process when they acquire new horses.
+He now has his own students.